I’m not making fun of Bruce Jenner. But I’m not celebrating either. I have some questions first.

 Yes, you read that right.
 Women cannot be equal with men until their biologically assigned role is overcome through technology, and the nuclear family is abolished.
 This is at once an admission from the Left that left-wing sexual politics cannot work in the natural world, and also a beaming example of the astonishing arrogance of atheistic humanism.

-This explains why we see a curious refusal on the Left to associate sex with procreation, and childbirth with the female gender.
+This explains why we see a curious refusal on the Left to associate sexual intercourse with procreation, and childbirth with the female gender.
 This is why we see a campaign to keep gender superficial and interchangeable between sexes.
 It’s part of a utopian political movement.

 So what do we do with each other?